 This post contains affiliate links.
 For more information, please see my policies.

-At first, I loved it, but then it dried and had a very blue hue to it and made the walls look blue.
-Not to mention, it didn’t offer much contrast between the walls and the brick, which didn’t work for me.
+At first, I loved the new color.
+But then it dried and had a very blue hue to it and made the walls look blue.
+Not to mention, it didn’t offer much contrast between the adjacent wall and the brick, which didn’t work for me.

-Now I know we are talking about murder this week, but I promise this was not the set for the first episode of the new season of Dexter, haha!
+Now I know we are talking about murder this week, but I promise with all the plastic sheeting this was not the set for the first episode of the new season of Dexter, haha!
 BUT I could not be more excited its coming back!!!
 This is just to protect everything from the overspray.

 Round 2 of Paint

-Because I used our paint sprayer to paint the fireplace, which is a million times faster than brushing it, I decided to try another color.
+Because I used the paint sprayer to paint the whole thing, which is a million times faster than brushing it btw, I decided to try another color.
 I had quite a bit of extra paint from another project where I failed to pick the right color on the first try.
 I gave it another go with Sherwin Williams Accessible Beige for paint color number two.
 I knew it would look good on the brick because we used it to paint the exterior.

 How I Almost Got Murdered Over Paint